hamishmack1/kindle-highlights/README.md

 ### To use

-It is important to run the following bash command prior to executing the script to ensure the clippings file is of correct format.
+Run "highlights.sh" which executes the following (Ensure that "My Clippings.txt" is in current directory):

 ```
 awk '{ gsub(/\xef\xbb\xbf/,""); print }' My\ Clippings.txt > clippings